Beverly Rae Kimes: Awards

 Kimes received numerous awards including several Moto Awards from the International Automotive Media Awards and the Thomas McKean Memorial Cup from the Antique Automobile Club of America.
 She was honored by Society of Automobile Historians as a Friend of Automotive History, their highest award.
 In 1993, she received a Distinguished Service Citation from the Automotive Hall of Fame.

 Personal life and death

-In 1984, Kimes was married to James H. Cox, her collaborator on the Walter Marrs book.
+In 1984, Kimes was married to James H. Cox, her collaborator on the Walter Marr book.
 Her full name after marriage was Beverly Rae Kimes Cox.

 Kimes' husband, James Cox, announced her death on May 12, 2008.
 She died of kidney failure in Lenox Hill Hospital in Manhattan, New York.